 Says Barack Obama "put in place a board that can tell people ultimately what treatments they're going to receive."

-Recent stories from Willoughby MarianoPolitiFact's oddest fact-checks of 2012
+Recent stories from Willoughby MarianoFact-checking claims about the Declaration of Independence

 The Truth-O-Meter has a sense of humor (we swear) so we occasionally do light-hearted or downright odd fact-checks.
 Here are some of the more unusual fact-checks we did in 2012.Fact checking the third presidential debate

 President Barack Obama and former Massachusetts Gov. Mitt Romney wrapped up the presidential debate season Monday with a showdown in Florida.
 The topic: foreign policy.

 PolitiFact and PolitiFact Georgia are checking statements made by the challengers, who have less than two weeks until Election Day.